 Polygamous marriages (i.e. marriages where a person has more than one husband or one wife) are not valid in Australia.
 However, polygamous marriages are recognised if they occurred outside Australia (e.g. in Islamic countries) (s 6 Family Law Act 1975 (Cth)).

 Under the Marriage Act, a person can marry at 18 years of age (s 11 Marriage Act).

 A person over 16 but under 18 years of age can marry, but only with the consent of their parent(s), a relevant person, or a judge or magistrate (ss 12, 13 Marriage Act).
 If a child needs to obtain parental consent, the following applies:

-- When both parents are alive and living together, consent should be obtained from both parents.
+- When both parents are alive, consent should be obtained from both parents.

-- If the parents are living separately, and there is a court order in force granting one or more persons parental responsibility, the child must obtain the consent of the parent with whom they are living.
+- If the parents are living separately, and there is a court order in force granting one or more persons parental responsibility, the child must obtain the consent of each person under the order with parental responsibility.

 - If the child does not live with either parent and the parents have never been married, the consent of the mother is required.

-- If either or both parents are dead, both parents have been deprived of the care of the child by a court order or the child is adopted, the consent is required from the child’s appointed guardian(s) or the people listed in the schedule to the Marriage Act.
+- If either or both parents are dead, both parents have been deprived of the care of the child by a court order or the child is adopted, the consent is required from the child’s appointed guardian(s) or the people listed in the sch 1 of the Marriage Act.